denali-js/core/guides/application/errors.md

 These error classes provide a standardized way to communicate various failure scenarios throughout your entire codebase.

-Errors are automatically created with the correct HTTP status code, and Denali will use the status code when sending the response if you return the error from your action's responder method:
+These errors are automatically created with the correct HTTP status code, and Denali will use the status code when sending the response if you return the error from your action's responder method: